oddui/ticket-search/README.md

 - allows prefix based lookup
 - compact memory usage
-- lookup time is not relevant to the number of documents
+- a search hit is not relevant to the number of documents

-Search time complexity is O(L) for query term length L.
+Exact match time complexity is O(L) for query term length L.

+Prefix based search time complexity is O(L) + O(M) for query term length L and number values M having the prefix.
+This does mean that the time is about linear to the number of documents if the search term is very short.
+A minimum search term length limit can be used to prevent the worst case.

 ## Object oriented design

 The solution uses object oriented design.
 The main APIs are described below.
 There is a CLI client included in `src/index.ts`.

-#### SearchIndex
+### SearchIndex

 A SearchIndex efficiently looks up documents by a field.
 There are 3 types of indexes.
 See search strategy above for details.